The Conjuring Universe: Tie-in media

 In July 2013, prior to the theatrical release of The Conjuring, Vice Media alongside Warner Bros.
 Entertainment and New Line Cinema (under the banner of The Conjuring) presented a series of anthology horror short-films, titled The 3:07 A.M.
 Project.
 In the series of shorts, the witching hour of 3:07 A.M. is the only recurring theme within each short.
 The shorts were presented as a marketing device that drew attention to the first installment of The Conjuring Universe, leading up to its release date.
 The short films were met with mixed reception, while each filmmaker would later find success in other noteworthy horror franchises.
-While the series does not connect directly to the franchise, it serves as the first attempt at expanding the franchise, while this specific time was referenced in the first movie of the franchise.
+While the series does not connect directly to the franchise, it serves as the first attempt at expanding the franchise, though this specific time was referenced in the first movie of the franchise.